 - Is the in-house coverage requirement for less than 6 hours per day or 42 hours per week?

-- Is the proportion of Medicare, Medicaid, or unsponsored patients extraordinarily high or low?
-Some contracts include payments for uncompensated care.
+- Is the proportion of Medicaid, Medicare, or unsponsored patients extremely high or low?

 When using MD Ranger data, you must decide which range of the market data is most appropriate for setting your physician contracting rates.
 While taking into account compliance, physician requirements, and the realities of your market, things quickly get complicated.

 In general, the 75th percentile is a decent guideline for compliance and FMV.
 If your contract falls at or beneath this benchmark, your contract is most likely within fair market value.
 If your contract rates fall above the 75th percentile, you’ll need to properly document the reasons for paying this particular rate, just in case of a dispute or audit.